Skip to main content

 Election Denial in Kentucky

-• 0 Election Deniers currently hold statewide office with election oversight power.
+• 0 Election Deniers will hold statewide election oversight power in Kentucky in 2025.

 0 Election Deniers hold statewide Office right now.